LtSnakePlissken/Q/docs/how-to-obtain-a-loan-against-a-collateral.md

-# How to obtain a loan against a collateral
+# How to obtain a Loan against a Collateral

 ## Setup MetaMask and Your HQ